Skip to content

 • all data is subject to the same retention periods.

-Who is authorised to decide on deletion or archiving depends on the nature of the information and data.
+Who is authorized to decide on deletion or archiving depends on the nature of the information and data.

 The IT department rarely has the necessary insight and overview of what can be deleted, but performs this function as part of maintenance or at the end of the team lifecycle.